What Is The Minor II-V-I Progression - What Scales And Chords To Play Over It

-The "Altered scale" (also called "super locrian mode") is the seventh mode of the melodic minor scale.
-Playing the altered scale over a dominant 7th chord brings tensions and more sophisticated sound.
-The combination of the locrian # 2 mode and the altered scale works well over II-V sequences.
+The "Altered scale" (also called "super Locrian mode") is the seventh mode of the melodic minor scale.
+Playing it over a dominant 7th chord brings tension and more sophisticated sound.
+The combination of the Locrian # 2 mode and the altered scale works well over II-V sequences.

 |Formula||1||b9||#9||3||b5 (#11)||#5 (b13)||b7|

 This chord is not necessarily present after a minor II-V sequence.
 Very often the minor II V is followed by a major II V I. Dm7b5 being the III of this major II V I. Example with the following progression in Bb:

 Dm7b5 | G7b9 | Cm7 | F7 | Bb7 |